Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

     }()
 ```

-The order of printing between our two go routines would be:
+The order of printing between our two goroutines would be:

 ```bash
     Sent 1st